aditya1876/ExerciseTracker_MERN/README.md

   ```

   - create folder called components inside the same directory as app.js and add all the react components in it
+  - Enter code in the components for each module